 A DUI is a class one misdemeanor, which means that the sentence could be up to a year in jail, but that is very rare for a first time DUI.
 The main concern of the court in this case is for the offender to learn his or her lesson and never do it again.
 A suspended license and ASAP are the most common results of a first time DUI.
 There are several factors that courts look up to determine if you will go to jail after your first DUI offense.

 - Driving and drinking behavior when convicted.

-The amount of alcohol that you consumed while driving is a key factor; if you blew over a 0.15 you will automatically do five days.
+The amount of alcohol that you consumed while driving is a key factor; if you blew over a 0.15, you will automatically do five days.
 They will also look at your behavior while drunk and whether or not it was dangerous.
-It also depends what county and state you are on.
+It also depends on what county and state you are on.
 Different jurisdictions have laws that differ from others.
 Another factor that can also come into play is the judge’s personality and whether or not they like your attorney.
 There are many factors that can affect your future after a DUI.

-If you have been convicted of driving under the influence, or have any further questions about this particular issue please contact us at (703) 584-7277.
+If you have been convicted of driving under the influence or have any further questions about this particular issue please contact us at (703) 584-7277.